requiemonline/react-tools/README.md

 ```

 ## useMergedRefs
-Retruns a function that you can pass to `ref` to assign two refs for one element.
+Returns a function that you can pass to `ref` to assign two refs for one element.

 ```
 import { useMergedRefs } from '@rqm/react-tools'